knobin/SquadTracker/README.md

 If a player changes characters, their previous characters are displayed in a tooltip when mousing over their box.

 The Squad Roles panel allows you to add your own custom roles.
 At the top, type in the name of the role you want, and click Add.
 These roles will be saved to a file on your hard drive, and will be loaded up the next time you play.
 Once you've added a new role, it should be selectable from the dropdowns on the Squad Members panel.

+In the settings for SquadTracker, the SquadInterface can be enabled to show a view that looks like the squad interface in the game where squad members can be right clicked on to edit their roles.

 ### Adding custom icons (WIP)
 If you are comfortable editing a JSON file, you may add custom icons to the roles you define.
 The file is (usually) saved at `C:\Users\YourUserName\Documents\Guild Wars 2\addons\blishhud\squadtracker\roles.json`.
 Roles you add through the SquadTracker UI will appear in this JSON file.
 For example, here is the contents of a JSON file with two custom roles added - Tank and Banners.